Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 #### Defer initialization

-To defer initialization in `amplitude-js`, init must be called with `config.deferInitialization` set to true, and eventually calling `enableTracking()` to formalize initialization and send all enqueued events.
+To defer initialization in `amplitude-js`, init must be called with `config.deferInitialization` set to `true`, and eventually calling `enableTracking()` to formalize initialization and send all enqueued events.

 === "amplitude-js"